When it comes to stress relief, oftentimes I think we picture taking a hot bath, maybe watching a movie, or exercising…

 It acts as such a stress relief to enjoy being outside in nature and creating art through photography.

-You can get even more creative and into your hobby by playing with different editing programs on your smart phone or computer.
+You can get even more imaginative and into this creative outlet by playing with different editing programs on your smart phone or computer.
+The things you can do are endless!

 Do you guys remember the bright-colored little beads and jewelry-making kits we used to have as kids?
 They were so fun!